Microsoft reports $36.9 billion in Q2 2020 revenue: Azure up 62%, Surface up 6%, and LinkedIn up 24%

 — Emil Protalinski (@EPro) January 29, 2020

 A 62% revenue increase for Azure indicates a slight rebound from the slowing cloud growth for the company.
 The figure has been falling steadily lately: 76% in Q2 2019, 73% in Q3 2019, 64% in Q4 2019, and 59% in Q1 2020.
-This is expected — growth has to slow eventually — but Microsoft needs to control the message — if not growth, then what?
+This is expected — growth has to slow eventually — but Microsoft needs to control the message.
+If not growth, then what?
 Microsoft does not break out exact Azure revenue numbers, likely to avoid comparisons with industry leader AWS.

 Operating group highlights